OpenCDSS/cdss-app-tstool-training-user/training/00-intro-getting-started-cdss/00-tstool-intro-getting-started-video-script.md

 1. Welcome to the training for TSTool software: "Getting Started".
-2. TSTool software is a part of Colorado's Decision Support Systems, which is funded by the Colorado Water Conservation Board or CWCB.
+2. TSTool software is a part of Colorado's Decision Support Systems, which is funded by the Colorado Water Conservation Board (CWCB).
-3. This is an introductory level lesson that is expected to take about 30 minutes.
+3. This is an introductory level training lesson that is expected to take about 30 minutes.
 4. The TSTool software can be run parallel to this presentation.
 5. Pause and reposition the presentation as necessary to absorb the information.

 ## Presentation Goals

-Presentation goals are to...
+The presentation goals are to...

 1. Read the slide.

-## TSTool Fetaure Summary
+## TSTool Feature Summary

 TSTool provides features to...

 1. Read the slide

 ## Example of browsing, reading, and visualizing data